TobiasPSP/GetNetStat/README.md

     Resolve-HostNameProperty -Property IP1, IP2
 ```

+### Credits

+This module and all of its code is MIT-licensed so you can use it freely for whatever you want.

+Part of this work is based on C# code that is commonly floating around when you search for TCP and UDP connection polling.
+In fact, I found similar code in so many instances that I couldn't identify anyone specific to credit for it.

+I cleaned up and revised the C# code to make it faster and to make it use enumerations instead of string output, then added multi-threaded DNS resolution and wrapped everything up as a cross-platform *PowerShell* module.

+If you find areas of improvements, please participate (below), fork, etc.

 ## Participate!

 If you have additional useful examples or use-cases, or if you find issues, or if you have ideas, please participate in our [discussions](https://github.com/TobiasPSP/GetNetStat/discussions)!